 - Requesting the client to take action to keep up with the commitments and changes is a respectful and powerful way to invite change.

 The coaching process, according to ICF, leaving aside what framework is actually used, implies five steps:

 - Ask for feedback

 The coach ensures that each session brings the client to her goals and committed change.
 The coach is there to guide the client through her journey.

 The coach follows a few simple principles and rules to make the coaching process effective in ICF:

 - The coach is an enabler, not a solution provider, as the client has all the information and resources needed to find their own path.
-The coach is there to help the coachee gain clarity and see things that she wasn’t aware of.
+The coach is there to help the coachee gain clarity and see things she wasn’t aware of.

-- The client is resourceful and creative, she is not “broken“, the coach doesn’t need to fix her.
+- The client is resourceful and creative, she is not “broken“, and the coach doesn’t need to fix her.
 Genuinely believing that as a coach helps the coachee believe it herself.